YaraElmalah/How-to-Code-Simple-Data/README.md

   - Email: yaraelmalah2016@gmail.com | yaraelmalah@gmail.com
   - Linkdin: [Yara Elmalah](https://www.linkedin.com/in/yara-elmalah/)

 We appreciate your interest and contributions to this repository.
-Happy coding with Racket!
+Happy coding with Racket! :computer: :clinking_glasses:

+Best regards,

+Yara Elmalah 😊

+In the world of code, we unleash our Nen, channeling our aura into transformative creations :sauropod: :fire: